Chapter 3 – Relationship to Clients – annotated

 [3] A lawyer has a duty to communicate effectively with the client.
 What is effective will vary depending on the nature of the retainer, the needs and sophistication of the client and the need for the client to make fully informed decisions and provide instructions.

 [4] A lawyer should ensure that matters are attended to within a reasonable time frame.
-If the lawyer can reasonably foresee undue delay in providing advice or services, the lawyer has a duty to so inform the client, so that the client can make an informed choice about the client's options, such as whether to retain new counsel.
+If the lawyer can reasonably foresee undue delay in providing advice or services, the lawyer has a duty to so inform the client, so that the client can make an informed choice about the client's options, such as whether to retain a new lawyer.

 Examples of expected practices